matteoGuidotti/Video-Thumbnails-Maker/README.md

 #### video_job

-its fields are: id, filename, status.
+Its fields are: id, filename, status.
 Each record of this table identify a job in charge of uploading a video named "filename".
         It is possible to retrieve which are the videos that are present in the filesystem because they are the ones related to a video_job record that has status equal to "COMPLETED".
 All the successfully uploaded videos are contained in "data/uploaded_videos".

 #### thumbnail_job

-its fields are: id, video_id, width, height, status.
+Its fields are: id, video_id, width, height, status.
 Each record of this table identify a job in charge of extracting a thumbnail.
         It is possible to retrieve which are the thumbnails that are present in the filesystem because they are the ones related to a thumbnail_job record that has status equal to "COMPLETED".
 The filename of such thumbnail will be "thumbnail_\[video_id\]\_\[width\]_\[height\].jpg".
 All the thumbnails are contained in "data/thumbnails".